 Albania is breathtakingly beautiful… and too little known although it is next to such giants in the world of tourism as Italy and Greece.
-There are some Albanian landmarks which are known better, e.g. ruins in Butrint and Old City of Gjirokastër but there is a lot more in Albania that tourist guidebooks and Internet tells us…
+There are some Albanian landmarks which are known better, e.g. ruins in Butrint and the Old City of Gjirokastër but there is a lot more in Albania that tourist guidebooks and the Internet tell us…

 This new, thoroughly updated sixth edition of Bradt’s Albania remains the only standalone guide to this dynamic and rapidly modernizing eastern European country, from the capital, Tirana, a lively European city, with shopping malls, cycle paths, museums, galleries, and historic buildings, to remote outposts where traditional ways of life prevail.

 Describes the geography, history, government, economy, people, religion, and daily life of Albania.